Elizabeth Gilbert

 Elizabeth Gilbert (born July 18, 1969) is an American journalist and author.
-She is best known for her 2006 memoir, Eat, Pray, Love, which has sold over 12 million copies and has been translated into over 30 languages.
+Her 2006 memoir, Eat, Pray, Love, has sold over 30 million copies and has been translated into over 30 languages.
 The book was also made into a film of the same name in 2010.

-Early life
+Early life, education, and career

 Gilbert was born in Waterbury, Connecticut in 1969.
-Her father, John Gilbert, was a chemical engineer at Uniroyal; her mother, Carole, was a nurse and established a Planned Parenthood clinic.
+Her father, John Gilbert, was a chemical engineer at Uniroyal; her mother, Carole, was a nurse who established a Planned Parenthood clinic.

 When Gilbert was four, her parents bought a Christmas tree farm in Litchfield, Connecticut.
-The family lived in the country with no neighbors; they did not own a television or record player.
-Consequently, the family read a great deal, and Gilbert and her older sister Catherine Gilbert Murdock entertained themselves by writing books and plays.
-Gilbert has said that her parents were not hippies but modern pioneers, "My parents are the only people I've ever known who made their own goat's-milk yogurt and voted for Reagan twice.
+The family lived in the countryside with no immediate neighbors, and they did not own a television or record player.
+Consequently, the family read a great deal, and Gilbert and her older sister, Catherine Gilbert Murdock, entertained themselves by writing books and plays.
+Gilbert has said that her parents were not hippies, but modern pioneers: "My parents are the only people I've ever known who made their own goat's-milk yogurt and voted for Reagan twice.
 That's a Venn diagram that doesn't include anyone else."

 Gilbert attended New York University.
-She resisted taking literature classes and writing workshops and stated in an interview, "I never thought that the best place for me to find my voice would be in a room filled with twenty other people trying to find their voices.
+She resisted taking literature classes and writing workshops.
+As she said in an interview, "I never thought that the best place for me to find my voice would be in a room filled with twenty other people trying to find their voices.
 I was a big moralist about it, actually.
 I felt that if I was writing on my own, I didn't need a class, and if I wasn't writing on my own, I didn't deserve one."
-Instead of attending graduate school, Gilbert decided to create her own education through work and travel.
+Then, instead of attending graduate school, she decided to create her own education through work and travel.

+After college, Gilbert moved to Philadelphia and worked as a waitress and bartender to save up enough money to travel.
+In a New York Times interview, she said she was influenced by Ernest Hemingway's early career and his short story collection In Our Time.
+Gilbert believed that writers find stories not in a seminar room, but through exploring the world.
+While storing up experiences for her writing, she held jobs including trail cook, bartender, and waitress.

 Career

-Early career

-After college, Gilbert moved to Philadelphia and worked as a waitress or bartender to save up enough money to travel.
-Gilbert stated in a New York Times interview that she was influenced by Ernest Hemingway's early career, and his short story collection, In Our Time.
-Gilbert believed that writers find stories not in a seminar room but by investigating the world.
-She held various jobs including a trail cook, bartender, and waitress while storing up experiences for her writing.